jrdegbe/thamesthrive-api/docs/traffic/outbound/index.md

 # Outbound traffic

-Tracardi can sync profiles with external systems.
+ThamesThrive can sync profiles with external systems.
 To do this use destinations.

 Destination is a set of credentials that point to an external system where the profile data will be sent when if changed.
 Destination require some resource, e.g. a API endpoint, queue service, etc. This is here you set all the